 We will cooperate with other financial institutions and relevant stakeholders to promote and implement these principles through sharing of knowledge about the ocean, best practices for a sustainable Blue Economy, lessons learned, perspectives and ideas.

-We will make information available on our investments and their social, environmental and economic impacts (positive and negative), with due respect to confidentiality.
+We will make information available on our investment / banking / insurance actives and projects and their social, environmental and economic impacts (positive and negative), with due respect to confidentiality.
 We will endeavour to report on progress in terms of implementation of these Principles.

-We will endeavour to direct investment to projects and activities that contribute directly to the achievement of Sustainable Development Goal 14 (“Conserve and sustainably use the oceans, seas and marine resources for sustainable development”) and other Sustainable Development Goals especially those which contribute to good governance of the ocean.
+We will endeavour to direct investment / banking / insurance to projects and activities that contribute directly to the achievement of Sustainable Development Goal 14 (“Conserve and sustainably use the oceans, seas and marine resources for sustainable development”) and other Sustainable Development Goals especially those which contribute to good governance of the ocean.

 We will support investments, projects and activities that go beyond the avoidance of harm to provide social, environmental and economic benefits from our ocean for both current and future generations.